Divyn/Divyn.github.io/docs/Kubernetes/Kubernetes.md

 permalink: docs/Kubernetes
 ---

-# Certified Kubernetes Application Developer
+# Kubernetes
 {: .no_toc }

-This repository will track my practise for the Certified Kubernetes Application Developer (Kubernetes) exam.
+This repository will contain my notes for the Certified Kubernetes Application Developer (Kubernetes) exam.
+You can refer to it even if you are not preparing for the exam, it can serve as a Wiki for this topic.
 {: .fs-6 .fw-300 }